dsf-test-organization/AncBowl_LakeEvals/README.md

 ## Files Guide

-__data__ stored the raw data and the clean data.
+__data__ stores the raw data and the clean data.
 The raw data should never be edited - only read.

 __doc__ contains the working and final project reports